 https://coverstory.ph/sea-people-and-their-buoyant-ontology/

-As Neferti Tadiar writes of “remaindered life,” these fragments exist at the edges of disposability yet persist as carriers of survival, desire, and circulation.
-Untitled SOS Movement #17 transforms overlooked materials into an affective archive, inviting viewers to navigate shifting relations between objects, bodies, and the restless waters that connect them.
+Drawing on Neferti Tadiar’s notion of “remaindered life,” the installation transforms overlooked materials into an affective archive.
+It invites viewers to navigate shifting relations between objects, bodies, and the restless waters that bind them.

 Title: Untitled SOS Movement #17 ( site specific floor installation)